agile-ts/documentation/docs/quick_start/React.md

 ---

 Welcome to the React quick start guide.
-This tutorial will introduce you to AgileTs and teach you how to use its basic classes like the State or Collection Class in React.
+This tutorial will introduce you to AgileTs and teach you how to use its basic classes in React.
-By the time you finish, you should be able to start building your own AgileTs applications.
+By the time you finish this guide, you should be able to start building your own AgileTs applications.
 **We recommend proceeding from top to bottom because some sections build on each other.**

 ## 🔽 Installation

 Let's start with the installation guide.
-If you haven't planned to install AgileTs yet, you can skip this section, and jump into the '[Create first State](#-create-first-state)' Guide.
+If you haven't planned to install AgileTs yet, you can skip this section, and jump straight into the '[Create first State](#-create-first-state)' Guide.

 In order to use AgileTs in a React Environment, we need to install two packages.
 - [`@agile-ts/core`](#-agile-tscore)